Generic Name: fentanyl citrate (oral transmucosal) (FEN ta nil SIT rayt)

 You should not use this medicine if you are allergic to fentanyl, or if you are NOT already being treated with a similar opioid (narcotic) pain medicine and are tolerant to it.
 Do not give an Actiq unit to any person who does not have a personal prescription for this medicine.

-To make sure fentanyl citrate is safe for you, tell your doctor if you have:
+To make sure fentanyl citrate is safe for you, tell your doctor if you have ever had:

 any type of breathing problem or lung disease;